But I know what you’re really wondering is … Is there anything to do in Cincinnati

 Cincinnati Reds:the oldest franchise in major league baseball, opens the season each year with the largest Opening Day Celebration in the country

-UC Bearcats: Football and Basketball
+UC Bearcats: Football - AAC Champions 2021, and went to the Cotton Bowl - Basketball

 Xavier Basketball: appearing in the NCAA tournament 26 times, of teams yet to make a Final Four appearance, Xavier has the most all-time tournament wins with 24